-Summer Grenzow relocated to Twentynine Palms from Los Angeles in 2010 to live and raise her children in a small community and enjoy the desert night sky.
-Passionate about helping people, Summer currently serves as Vice President of the Twentynine Palms Youth Club board, and the Morongo Basin Community Health Center governing board.
+Summer Grenzow relocated to Twentynine Palms from L.A. in 2010 to live and raise her children in a small community.
+Passionate about helping people, Summer currently serves as Vice President of the Twentynine Palms Youth Club board, and on the Morongo Basin Community Health Center governing board.

-Mike Lopez relocated to the high desert from San Diego county in 2003.
-He says he fell in love with the peace and serenity of the desert when he visited the National Park to climb rocks while attending Cal Poly San Luis Obispo.
+Mike Lopez relocated to the high desert from San Diego in 2003.
+He says he fell in love with the serenity of the desert when he visited the National Park to climb rocks while attending Cal Poly San Luis Obispo.
 He is now retired and lives with his wife Susan and their two Shar Peis in Joshua Tree.
 Today he still enjoys rock climbing, running and bicycling.

 Sandy Potts moved to California from Texas in 1979 and spent many years perfecting her love of the arts.
 Earning an Associate’s Degree in both Art and Dance, she owned her own dance studio while also teaching dance at the university level.
 Sandy still practices her art and spends spare time researching health related topics on the Internet.

-Ricardo Tagle has been a resident of the Morongo basin for over 40 years.
-He owned and operated the popular restaurant Arturo’s, serving Mexican food for 37 years.
+Ricardo Tagle has been a resident of the Morongo Basin for over 40 years.
+He owned and operated the popular restaurant Arturo’s.
 After retiring, Ricardo volunteers with The Consumer Advisory Board, working with the mentally ill population.
 He is honored to serve on the Community Health Center governing board.

 Sue Tsuda came to the Morongo Basin when hired as the first manager for the Town of Yucca Valley.
 After retiring, she remained in the valley, teaching at Copper Mountain College and serving as a volunteer in several organizations.
 She has nurtured a long time interest in prolmoting health and healthy lifestyles.